Construction of continuum from a discrete surface by its iterated subdivisions: Preliminaries

 Given a trivalent topological graph $X$, we define a \emph{discrete surface} $M$ in $\R^3$ by a piecewise linear map $\Phi\colon X\to\R^3$ with $M = \Phi(X)$.
-Here we mean by ``piecewise linear'', the image of each edge $e = (v_{0}, v_{1})$ is given by the line segment connecting two vertices $\Phi (v_{0})$ and $\Phi(v_{1})$. \begin{definition}[Discrete Surface] An injective piecewise linear realization $\Phi\colon X \to \R^3$ of a trivalent graph $X = (V,E)$ is said to be a \textnormal{discrete surface} in $\R^3$, if \begin{enumerate} \item for all $v\in V$ at least two elements of $\{\Phi(e) \mid e\in E_v\}$ are linearly independent in $\R^3$, \item $\Phi(X)$ is locally oriented, that is, the order of the three edges is assumed to be assigned to each vertex of $X$. \end{enumerate} \end{definition} Let $\Phi \colon X \to M=(\MV,\ME)\subseteq \R^3$ be a discrete surface, in which $\MV = \Phi(V)$ denotes the set of vertices of $M$, $\ME = \Phi(E)$ denotes the set of edges of $M$ and $\MF$ denotes the set of polygonal faces of $M$.
-In particular, We do not assume the image of a face lie on a plane or a continuous surface.
+Here by ``piecewise linear'', we mean the image of each edge $e = (v_{0}, v_{1})$ is given by the line segment connecting two vertices $\Phi (v_{0})$ and $\Phi(v_{1})$. \begin{definition}[Discrete Surface] An injective piecewise linear realization $\Phi\colon X \to \R^3$ of a trivalent graph $X = (V,E)$ is said to be a \textnormal{discrete surface} in $\R^3$, if \begin{enumerate} \item for all $v\in V$ at least two elements of $\{\Phi(e) \mid e\in E_v\}$ are linearly independent in $\R^3$, \item $\Phi(X)$ is locally oriented, that is, the order of the three edges is assigned to each vertex of $X$. \end{enumerate} \end{definition} Let $\Phi \colon X \to M=(\MV,\ME)\subseteq \R^3$ be a discrete surface, in which $\MV = \Phi(V)$ denotes the set of vertices of $M$, $\ME = \Phi(E)$ denotes the set of edges of $M$ and $\MF$ denotes the set of polygonal faces of $M$.
+In particular, we do not assume the image of a face lies on a plane or a continuous surface.

-As you see, we consider $X$ and $M$ discrete sets and often identify them with the sets of vertices $V$ and $\MV$, respectively.
+As will be seen, we consider $X$ and $M$ as discrete sets and often identify them with the sets of vertices $V$ and $\MV$, respectively.